-Further information regarding the VA program specific data elements can be found on page 11 of the $\underline{\text{VA}}$ Program HMIS Manual.
+Further information regarding the VA program specific data elements can be found in the VA Program HMIS Manual.

 Appendix B: Terms and Definitions

 By-Name List, also known as the One List - A real-time catalog of the names of existing clients within the homeless prevention system, the By-Name List is an important tool for coordinated entry as it supplements other tools used to track homelessness (such as the Point-in-Time count), aids in assessing existing clients' needs, and helps in tracking individuals' entry into and exit out of the homeless prevention system.